 I have read up about cautionary tales.Apparently they are a distinct type of story, passed down in folklore probably from when humans first developed a moral code.
 Here is Wikipedia’s definition:

+‘There are three essential parts to a cautionary tale, though they can be introduced in a large variety of ways.
 First, a taboo or prohibition is stated: some act, location, or thing is said to be dangerous.
 (Emily realising she shouldn’t get involved with a student).

 Then, the narrative itself is told: someone disregarded the warning and performed the forbidden act.
 (Emily, despite her own knowledge and friends’ warnings, has a relationship with Jamie)